czhangy/UCLA-Core/Upper-Divs/CS-118/notes.md

       - Sender code:

         - ```
-          Sender keeps a lower window edge L initially 0 but also an array  with a bit set for all numbers acked so far.
+          Sender keeps a lower window edge L initially 0 but also an array  with a bit set for all numbers ACKed so far.
 Initially, all bits are clear.
 In practice, we implement this array by a bitmap of size w which we shift.

-          Send (s, m) // Send data message m with number s The sender can send this frame if: m corresponds to s-th data item given to sender by client AND L ≤ s ≤ L + w - 1 AND s has not been acked // New for selective reject
+          Send (s, m) // Send data message m with number s The sender can send this frame if: m corresponds to s-th data item given to sender by client AND L ≤ s ≤ L + w - 1 AND s has not been ACKed // New for selective reject

           Receive (r, List Ack) // Receive an ack number r with List of 														//		received numbers > r On receipt:
           		L := r // slide lower window edge to ack number, mark numbers
-          						// in List as acked at sender
+          						// in List as ACKed at sender
           ```

       - Receiver code:

         - ```
           Receiver keeps a receiver number R initially 0, but also an array with a bit set for all numbers received so far.
 Initially all bits are clear.
 In practice, we implement this array again by a bitmap of size w which we shift.
-In addition to the bit map, we have a buffer for each number where we can store out of order messages.
+In addition to the bitmap, we have a buffer for each number where we can store out of order messages.

           Receive (s, m) // Receive data message m with number s
           	On receipt:
           		If s ≥ R then:
-          			Mark s as acked and buffer m
+          			Mark s as ACKed and buffer m
-          			While R acked do:
+          			While R ACKed do:
           				Deliver data message at position R
           				R := R + 1